Bearhat Mountain from the northeast

 Only one route is described on Bearhat Mountain:

-East Face Route, Glacier Park Class 2 and 3, if the correct route is followed.
+, Glacier Park Class 2 and 3, if the correct route is followed.
 The route ascends the east face just south of the obvious large couloir and is typical Glacier Park scrambling with short cliffs and scree covered ledges.

 Climbing Season and Conditions